brianLeeson/422-Project2/README.md

 ### Instructions:
 Note: This project has bee built to run in one place (ix) and on a specific port number.
 It will only work when running in that way or on localhost.
 Once running on localhost, one must have events in the google calendar that they are using to sign in with.
+The events and be named anything and start at anytime.
 In those events the description field must be filled out with a specific format.
 An example can be found on the homepage and in Documentation/standard_templates.

 Setup:
  * Make sure all critical dependencies are installed.